Red Heat (1988 film): Plot

-Moscow City Police officers Ivan Danko and Yuri Ogarkov lead a sting operation against Georgian mafia kingpin Viktor Rostavili.
-However, Rostavili manages to evade capture, and in the ensuing firefight kills Ogarkov before fleeing to the United States.
-Rostavili is arrested for a minor traffic violation in Chicago, and Danko is subsequently dispatched to America to retrieve the felon, under strict orders not to reveal the true nature of Rostavili's extradition.
+Moscow City Police officers Ivan Danko and Yuri Ogarkov lead a sting operation against Georgian mafia kingpin Viktor Rostavili, who manages to evade capture and in the ensuing firefight kills Ogarkov, before fleeing to the United States.
+There, Rostavili is arrested for a minor traffic violation in Chicago and Danko is subsequently dispatched to America to retrieve the felon, under strict orders not to reveal the true nature of Rostavili's extradition.

 Upon arriving in Chicago, Danko is met by Chicago Police Department detectives Art Ridzik and Max Gallagher.
 As he is interrogating Rostavili, Danko confiscates a mysterious key from him.
 While Rostavili is being transported to the airport, the group is ambushed by several men, and Gallagher is shot and killed, allowing Rostavili to escape.
 Against the wishes of the American authorities, Danko remains in Chicago to apprehend Rostavili, and Ridzik is assigned to be his minder.
 Through an informant, Danko and Ridzik learn that Rostavili is working with local drug dealers called The Cleanheads under the guidance of imprisoned criminal kingpin Abdul Elijah, to purchase and smuggle cocaine into the Soviet Union.
 The duo confront Rostavili's American wife, dance school instructor Cat Manzetti, but are led into an ambush where Rostavili demands that Danko return his key, forcing the pair to retreat.

 Danko and Ridzik go to the hospital to interrogate one of Rostavili's henchmen who was injured during the earlier ambush, but he is killed by another one of Rostavili's accomplices disguised as a nurse.
 Danko subsequently shoots and kills the assassin.
-Ridzik's superior, Comannder Lou Donnelly, confiscates Danko's gun, as he is not licensed to carry one in the United States, and order him to cease the investigation.
-However Ridzik, who still wants to avenge his partner's murder, secretly gives Danko his spare gun.
+Ridzik's superior, Commander Lou Donnelly, confiscates Danko's gun, as he is not licensed to carry one in the United States, and orders him to cease the investigation.
+Ridzik, who still wants to avenge his partner's murder, secretly gives Danko his spare gun.
 Manzetti is then murdered by Rostavili.

 Returning to his hotel, Danko is attacked by Rostavili's men.
 While Danko kills them off, Rostavili sneaks into his room and steals the key.
 Ridzik takes Danko to visit a locksmith, where they match the key to ones produced for lockers at a bus terminal.
 Rostavili uses the key to retrieve his drug shipment, and steals an empty bus just as Danko and Ridzik arrive.
 Chasing him in another bus, Danko and Ridzik cause Rostavili to crash into an oncoming freight train.
 As Rostavili crawls out of the wreckage, he kills the engineer, and is killed by Danko in the process.
 Later, Ridzik takes Danko to the airport.
 As a token of their new friendship, they exchange wristwatches.
 Danko tells Ridzik they are policemen, not politicians, so it is okay for them to like each other.
 The scene closes with Danko saluting while in Red Square in Moscow.